Arial-Z/Romaji-Renamer/README.md

 # Plex-Romaji-Renamer

-Bash script to retrieve MAL metadata (from jikan) and import it to plex with PMM metadata file
+Bash script to import MAL metadata to plex with PMM metadata file
   - Romaji title
   - Mal Score
   - Mal tags
   - Mal Poster

   Will likely only work with plex TV agent and not Hama

+  ## How it work
+    - it export your library animes title and tvdbid from PMM
+    - retrieve the MAL ID from PMM animes ID https://github.com/meisnate12/Plex-Meta-Manager-Anime-IDs
+    - Use the Jikan API to get MAL metadata
+    - Create and update a PMM metadata file to import everything in plex when PMM run

 ### Step 1 - Plex, Plex-Meta-Manager and JQ
 First you need plex, Plex-Meta-Manager and JQ